Jordyrat/Rat-ons/README.md

 * Start your issue with its type, these include:
     - **Feature:** to suggest any new features for the mod.
-    - **Imporvement:** to suggest ann imporvement to an existing feature.
+    - **Improvement:** to suggest an improvement to an existing feature.
     - **Bug:** to report a bug with the mod.
     - **Docs:** to suggest any changes to the mod's documentation.
     - **Backend:** to suggest any changes to how the backend code works.